Brendon-K/recipes/README.md

 - [x] Sort ingredients by category
 - [x] Make autocomplete in recipe search work on mobile
 - [ ] CSS...
-- [ ] Remove time from recipe entry if it's 0
+- [x] Remove time from recipe entry if it's 0
-- [ ] Convert minutes to hours, days if lots of minutes
+- [x] Convert minutes to hours if lots of minutes
-- [ ] Also change formatting of times section.
-It's kinda ugly, but I guess that's part of CSS
 - [x] Able to add tags to recipes so that you can search for a type of recipe. e.g. chicken, vegetarian, breakfast, snack, dessert, etc.
   - [ ] Add tag button to existing recipe on search, as well as a tag box when creating a recipe (maybe just comma-separated instead of multiple boxes).
 - [ ] Make selectable search function so you can search recipes by various terms. domain, author, tag, ingredient, etc.